arpitbbhayani/articles/blogs/abc.md

 A regular LSB substitution technique starts substituting from pixel `0` and goes till `n`; this method is highly predictable.
 To make things slightly challenging sender and receiver could share a secret key through which they agree on the certain pixels that will be altered with LSB.
 This randomness makes LSB more secure and robust.

 ## Adaptive LSB
-Adaptive LSB uses k-bit LSB and varies `k` as per sensitivity of image region over which it is applied.
-The method analyzes the edges, brightness and texture of the image and calculates the value of `k` for that region and then does regular k-LSB on it.
-It keeps the value of `k` high at not-so-sensitive image region and low at sensitive region.
+Adaptive LSB uses k-bit LSB and varies `k` as per the sensitivity of the image region over which it is applied.
+The method analyzes the edges, brightness, and texture of the image and calculates the value of `k` for that region and then does regular k-LSB on it.
+It keeps the value of `k` high at not-so-sensitive image region and low at the sensitive region.
 This balances the overall quality of the image and makes it even more difficult to see distortions.

 Pixel-value differencing (PVD) scheme is a concrete implementation of adaptive LSB it uses the difference value between two consecutive pixels in a block to determine the number of secret bits to be embedded.

 ## LSB and Palette Based Images
 The persistence of Palette Based Images is very interesting.
 There is a color lookup table which holds all the colors that are used in the image.
-Each pixel is represented as a single byte and the pixel data is an index to the colour palette.
-This is usually the case with GIF images as it cannot have a bit depth greater than 8, thus the maximum number of colours that a GIF can store is 256.
+Each pixel is represented as a single byte and the pixel data is an index to the color palette.
+This is usually the case with GIF images as it cannot have a bit depth greater than 8, thus the maximum number of colors that a GIF can store is 256.

-The problem with pallet approach is that if we perform LSB to pixel then it changes the index in lookup table and the new value (after substitution) could point to a totally different color and the change will be evident.
+The problem with the pallet approach is that if we perform LSB to pixel then it changes the index in the lookup table and the new value (after substitution) could point to a totally different color and the change will be evident.
 There are few solutions to tackle this:

 ### Sorting the pallette
-If we sort the pallette then this will make adjecent lookup table entries similar thus we minimize the distortion.
+If we sort the pallette then this will make adjacent lookup table entries similar thus we minimize the distortion.

 ### Add new colors to pallette
-If original image has fewer colors then we could add similar colors in color pallete/lookup table and then perform regular LSB substitution.
+If the original image has fewer colors then we could add similar colors in color pallette/lookup table and then perform regular LSB substitution.

 ## Other techniques
-Apart from above mentioned LSB substitution technique there are several other techniques that exploits some aspect of image and embeds data.
+Apart from the above-mentioned LSB substitution technique, there are several other techniques that exploit some aspect of the image and embeds data.
 I would highly recommend you at least give a skim to each of the following below:

  - Edges based data embedding method (EBE)
  - Random pixel embedding method (RPE)